digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/apis.rst

 the API.
 The format is just a collection of PEM certificates (in the right order or hierarchy), not a java based trust store.

+If you want to use mTLS on the Admin API, you must sign the client certificates with the certificate defined in the ``trust-collection-file``.

 In order to operate the server just with server-side authentication, you can just omit the section on ``client-auth``.
 However, if ``client-auth`` is set to ``require``, then Canton also requires a client certificate, as various Canton internal processes will connect to the process itself through the API.